Where most WordPress problems actually come from

 Final thought

-When those patterns are understood, it becomes easier to manage change and improve the overall experience.
+When those patterns are understood, it becomes easier to manage changes and improve the overall experience.